The Environmental Impact of Crude Oil

 One of the primary advantages of oil energy is its high energy density.
 This means that a relatively small amount of oil can generate a significant amount of energy, making it an efficient source of fuel for various applications.

-Easy Transportation and Storage
+Easy transportation and storage

 Oil is a liquid form of energy, which makes it relatively easy to transport through pipelines, tanker ships, railroads, or trucks.
 It can be stored in tanks and terminals, allowing for convenient distribution and supply management.

-Wide Applications and Usage
+Wide applications and usage

 Oil energy has diverse applications and uses across multiple sectors.
 It is used as a fuel for transportation, providing energy for cars, trucks, airplanes, and ships.
 It is also utilized for heating purposes in residential, commercial, and industrial settings.
 Additionally, oil is an essential feedstock for the production of various petrochemicals and plastics.